PanAeon/vscode-tmgrammar-test/README.md

   testcases                      A glob pattern(s) which specifies testcases to run, e.g. "./tests/**/test*.dhall".
 Quotes are important!

 Options:
   -g, --grammar <grammar>          Path to a grammar file.
 Multiple options supported. 'scopeName' is taken from the grammar (default: [])
-  --config <configuration.json>  Path to the language configuration, package.json by default -c, --compact                  Display output in the compact format, which is easier to use with VSCode problem matchers -V, --version                  output the version number -h, --help                     display help for command
+  --config <configuration.json>    Path to the language configuration, package.json by default -c, --compact                    Display output in the compact format, which is easier to use with VSCode problem matchers --xunit-report <report.xml>      Path to directory where test reports in the XUnit format will
+                                   be emitted in addition to console output --xunit-format <generic|gitlab>  Format of XML reports generated when --xunit-report is used.
+                                   `gitlab` format is suitable for viewing the results in GitLab -V, --version                    output the version number -h, --help                       display help for command
 ```

 Snapshot tests: